wonsunahn/CS1632_Fall2022/study_guides/midterm_1_practice/README.md

 Now we want to unit test DeathStar.shoot again using mocks.
 Modify the above code to convert it to a unit test.

-## RandomValueTest.java

-As things stand, test results are unreproducible (test cases will fail intermittently).
-This is because the RandomValue program is nondeterministic due to the internal Random object.
-Modify RandomValue.java to make the code testable by injecting the Random object, thereby decoupling RandomValue from java.util.Random.

-Then, modify RandomValueTest.java to create a mock Random object and emulate behavior where nextInt(2) always returns 1 such that testIncValOnce and testIncValTwice now pass.
-Also, add two more test cases testIncValOnceNextIntZero and testIncValTwiceNextIntZero which checks that value.getVal() always returns 0 if nextInt(2) returns 0.

 # Cucumber Problems